What are the rules for telephone interpreting, 10 tips for clients

 What are the rules for telephone interpreting

 However, since telephone interpreting is something relatively new, not a lot of people know about it.
-And when they do find out, they don’t know what are the rules that govern this service and what they can do to aid the work of their interpreters.
+And when they do find out, they don’t know what rules govern this service and what they can do to aid the work of their interpreters.
 But there is nothing to worry about.
 As long as the clients want to help their interpreters, they can.
 All they have to do is learn a few basic rules of telephone interpreting.
 If you want to get an interpreter on the phone, here are the ten tips you should follow:

 - Start with the Introduction:

-You don’t want to tell your name to the interpreter if you don’t want to but you should ask them to introduce themselves to all the parties in the conversation.
-This will take away the hesitation of everyone else about speaking in front of a stranger and they will be able to express themselves more openly.
+You don’t want to tell your name to the interpreter if you don’t want to, but you should ask them to introduce themselves to all the parties in the conversation.
+This will take away the hesitation of everyone else about speaking in front of a stranger, and they will be able to express themselves more openly.

 - Be Patient: